 The Office of Inspector General of the Department of Health and Human Services, or OIG, is responsible for identifying and investigating fraud and abuse activities in federal healthcare programs.
-As part of its duties, the OIG provides guidance to healthcare providers by identifying types of activities that could violate the Anti-Kickback Statute.
-The OIG also publishes regulations outlining activities and business relationships that would be deemed not to violate the Anti-Kickback Statute.
+As authorized by Congress, the OIG publishes regulations outlining activities and business relationships that would be deemed not to violate the Anti-Kickback Statute.
 These regulations are known as "safe harbor" regulations.
 The failure of a particular activity to comply with the safe harbor regulations does not necessarily mean that the activity violates the Anti-Kickback Statute; however, such failure may lead to increased scrutiny by government enforcement authorities.

+The OIG also provides guidance to healthcare providers by identifying types of activities that could violate the Anti-Kickback Statute.
 The OIG has identified the following incentive arrangements as potential violations of the Anti-Kickback Statute:

-- payment of any incentive by the hospital when a physician refers a patient to the hospital; - use of free or significantly discounted office space or equipment for physicians in facilities usually located close to the hospital; - provision of free or significantly discounted billing, nursing, or other staff services; - free training for a physician's office staff, including management and laboratory techniques (but excluding compliance training); - guarantees which provide that, if the physician's income fails to reach a predetermined level, the hospital will pay any portion of the remainder: - low-interest or interest-free loans or loans which may be forgiven if a physician refers patients to the hospital; - payment of the costs of a physician's travel and expenses for conferences or an honorarium for speaker events; - payment of services which require few, if any, substantive duties by the physician, or payment for services in excess of the fair market value of the services rendered; - coverage on the hospital's group health insurance plans at an inappropriately low cost to the physician; - purchasing goods or services from physicians at prices in excess of their fair market value; - rental of space in physician offices, at other than fair market value; or - physician-owned entities (often referred to as physician-owned distributorships) that derive revenue from selling, or arranging for the sale of, implantable medical devices ordered by their physician-owners for use on procedures that physician-owners perform on their own patients at hospitals or ASCs.
+- payment of any incentive by the hospital when a physician refers a patient to the hospital; - use of free or significantly discounted office space or equipment for physicians in facilities usually located close to the hospital; - provision of free or significantly discounted billing, nursing, or other staff services; - free training for a physician's office staff, including management and laboratory techniques (but excluding compliance training); - guarantees that if the physician's income fails to reach a predetermined level, the hospital will pay any portion of the remainder; - low-interest or interest-free loans or loans that may be forgiven if a physician refers patients to the hospital; - payment of the costs of a physician's travel and expenses for conferences or an honorarium for speaker events; - payment of services that require few, if any, substantive duties by the physician, or payment for services in excess of the fair market value of the services rendered: - coverage on the hospital's group health insurance plans at an inappropriately low cost to the physician; - purchasing goods or services from physicians at prices in excess of their fair market value; - rental of space in physician offices, at other than fair market value; or physician-owned entities (often referred to as physician-owned distributorships) that derive revenue from selling, or arranging for the sale of, implantable medical devices ordered by their physician-owners for use on procedures that physician-owners perform on their own patients at hospitals or ASCs.

 We have a variety of financial relationships with physicians who refer patients to our hospitals.
 Physicians own interests in a number of our facilities.
 Physicians may also own our stock.
 We also have contracts with physicians providing for a variety of financial arrangements, including employment contracts, leases, management agreements and professional service agreements.
 We provide financial incentives to recruit physicians to relocate to communities served by our hospitals.
 These incentives include relocation, reimbursement for certain direct expenses, income guarantees and, in some cases, loans.
 Although we strive to comply with the Anti-Kickback Statute, taking into account available guidance including the "safe harbor" regulations, we cannot assure you that regulatory authorities will not determine otherwise.
-If that happens, we could be subject to criminal and civil penalties and/or exclusion from participating in Medicare, Medicaid, or other government healthcare programs.
+If that happens, we could be subject to criminal and civil penalties and/or exclusion from participating in Medicare, Medicaid or other government healthcare programs.
 Civil monetary penalties increase annually based on updates to the consumer price index.